tines/terraform-provider-tines/README.md

 export TF_VAR_tines_base_url=https://dappled-horse-1234.tines.io/
 ```

+## Examples

+More examples can be found here: https://github.com/tuckner/tines-example-stories

 ## Export Conversion

 Tines exports can be transformed into Terraform files utilizing the `export2terraform` script in the scripts directory.
 Alternatively, there is a service available that will convert story exports to Terraform files and email the resulting files: